KxSystems/docs/docs/kb/alternative-in-memory-layouts.md

+---
+keywords: attribute, group, kdb+, memory, nyse, q, taq
+---

+# Alternative in-memory layouts

-Prior to kdb+, as k veterans will remember, some schemas used nested data per symbol.
+Prior to kdb+, as veterans will remember, some schemas used nested data per symbol.
 The `` `g#`` attribute allowed us to move away from those more complicated designs and queries to long flat tables with fast access via the group attribute.

 There is however a third layout for in-memory data, using a dictionary of symbols!tables, which might be relevant to your particular use case.

 ```q
 q)/Load some dummy data from nyse taq
 q)/and store as symbols!tables to demonstrate in-memory usage